 - 1) Knock on the door. - 2) Introduce yourself to the resident. - 3) Perform hand hygiene. - a.
 Cover all surfaces of hands with hand sanitizer. - b.
-Rub hands together until hands are completely dry. - 4) Explain the procedure to the resident. - 5) Provide privacy for resident pull curtain. - 6) Put on gloves. - 7) Raise the bed height. - 8) Position resident on bedpan/fracture pan correctly.
-(Pan not upside down, is centered, etc.) - 9) Position resident on bedpan/fracture pan using correct body mechanics. - 10) Raise the head of the bed to a comfortable level. - 11) Leave tissue within reach of the resident. - 12) Leave the call light or signal calling device within easy reach of the resident. - 13) Move to an area of the room away from the Actor. - 14) When the RN Test Observer indicates the candidate returns. - 15) Wash/assist resident to wash hands.
-(Using a wet washcloth or a disposable wipe.) - 16) Discard soiled linen in the designated laundry hamper or dispose of wipes. - 17) Lower the head of the bed. - 18) Gently remove the bedpan/fracture pan. - 19) Hold the bedpan/fracture pan for the RN Test Observer while the liquid is poured into the bedpan/fracture pan. - 20) Place the graduate on a level, flat surface. - 21) With the graduate at eye level, read the output. - 22) Record output on the previously signed recording form. - 23) The candidate's recorded output measurement is within 25mls of the RN Test Observer's premeasured output amount. - 24) Lower bed. - 25) Empty equipment used in the designated toilet. - 26) Rinse the equipment used and empty rinse water into the designated toilet. - 27) Dry equipment used. - 28) Remove gloves, turning inside out. - 29) Properly dispose of gloves. - 30) Place call light or signal calling device within easy reach of the resident.
+Rub your hands together until they are completely dry. - 4) Explain the procedure to the resident. - 5) Provide privacy for the resident pull the curtain. - 6) Put on gloves. - 7) Raise the bed height. - 8) Position the resident on the bedpan or fracture pan correctly.
+(Pan is not upside down; it is centered, etc.) - 9) Position the resident on a bedpan or fracture pan using correct body mechanics. - 10) Raise the head of the bed to a comfortable level. - 11) Place tissues within easy reach of the resident. - 12) Leave the call light or signal calling device within easy reach of the resident. - 13) Move to an area of the room away from the Actor. - 14) When the RN Test Observer indicates, the candidate returns. - 15) Wash/assist resident to wash hands.
+(Using a wet washcloth or a disposable wipe.) - 16) Place soiled linen in a designated laundry hamper or dispose of wipes. - 17) Lower the head of the bed. - 18) Gently remove the bedpan or fracture pan. - 19) Hold the bedpan or fracture pan for the RN Test Observer while the liquid is poured into it. - 20) Place the graduate on a level, flat surface. - 21) With the graduate at eye level, read the output. - 22) Record the output in mls on the previously signed recording form. - 23) The candidate's recorded output measurement is within 25mls of the RN Test Observer's premeasured output amount. - 24) Lower bed. - 25) Empty equipment used in the designated toilet. - 26) Rinse the equipment used and empty rinse water into the designated toilet. - 27) Dry equipment used. - 28) Remove gloves, turning them inside out. - 29) Dispose of gloves in an appropriate container. - 30) Place the call light or signal calling device within easy reach of the resident. - 31) Maintain respectful, courteous interpersonal interactions at all times. - 32) Wash hands: Turn on water. - 33) Begin by wetting your hands. - 34) Apply soap to hands. - 35) Rub hands together using friction. - 36) Rub your hands together for at least 20 seconds.

-- 31) Maintain respectful, courteous interpersonal interactions at all times. - 32) Wash hands: Turn on water. - 33) Wash hands: Begin by wetting your hands. - 34) Wash hands: Apply soap to hands. - 35) Wash hands: Rub hands together using friction. - 36) Wash hands: Rub hands together for at least twenty (20) seconds. - 37) Wash hands: Using friction, rub interlaced fingers together while pointing downward. - 38) Wash hands: Wash all surfaces of your hands with soap. - 39) Wash hands: Wash wrists with soap. - 40) Wash hands: Rinse hands thoroughly under running water with fingers pointed downward. - 41) Wash hands: Dry hands with a clean paper towel(s). - 42) Wash hands: Turn off the faucet with a paper towel. - 43) Wash hands: Discard paper towel(s) to trash container as used. - 44) Wash hands: Do not re-contaminate hands by touching the faucet or sink at any time during/after the hand washing procedure.
+- 37) Using friction, rub interlaced fingers together while pointing downward. - 38) Wash all surfaces of your hands with soap. - 39) Wash wrists with soap. - 40) Rinse hands thoroughly under running water with fingers pointed downward. - 41) Dry hands with a clean paper towel(s). - 42) Turn off the faucet with a paper towel. - 43) Discard paper towel(s) in a trash container as used. - 44) Do not re-contaminate hands by touching the faucet or sink at any time during/after the hand washing procedure.

-Donn an Isolation Gown and Gloves, then Empty a Urinary Drainage Bag with Hand Washing
+Donn (Put On) an Isolation Gown and Gloves, then Empty a Urinary Drainage Bag, Measure and Record the Output, Doff (Remove) the Gown and Gloves with Hand Washing